-- Policy CC 1-6: Maintain and enforce Zoning Ordinance provisions and design guidelines that prohibit auto-centric strip development along South Main Street, Gravenstein Highway South, and Healdsburg Avenue. - Policy CC 1-7: Promote a compact urban form and infill development with increased densities to be located in areas that are readily accessible by pedestrians and bicyclists, served by transit, and allow for convenient access to daily services.. - Policy CC 1-8: Support and encourage new commercial development to include residential components. - Promote an attractive system of public and quasi-public spaces throughout the community that support public gatherings and social interaction.
-Encourage new development to include accessible and attractive common areas including unique courtyards, pocket parks, and plazas. - Policy CC 1-10: Encourage and support increased nighttime hours of operation for restaurants, retail centers, commercial hubs, and similar uses in order to enhance community vibrancy, without adversely impacting the tranquility of residential neighborhoods. - Policy CC 1-11: Encourage and support the inclusion of public and quasi-public spaces in new developments by offering incentives such as increased densities or decreased height/setback restrictions, where feasible and compatible with the surrounding neighborhoods.
+Strip Development is a linear pattern of retail businesses strung along major roadways characterized by large parking lots, big signs, boxlike buildings, and a dependence on automobiles for access and circulation.
+Policy CC 1-6: Maintain and enforce Zoning Ordinance provisions and design guidelines that prohibit auto-centric strip development, where appropriate, along South Main Street, Gravenstein Highway South, Gravenstein Highway North, Healdsburg Avenue, and Sebastopol Avenue.

+Policy CC 1-7: Promote a compact urban form and infill development with increased densities to be located in areas that are readily accessible by pedestrians and bicyclists, served by transit, and allow for convenient access to daily services..

+Policy CC 1-8: Support and encourage new commercial development to include residential components.

+Policy CC 1-9: Promote an attractive system of public and quasi-public spaces throughout the community that support public gatherings and social interaction.
+Encourage new development to include accessible and attractive common areas including unique courtyards, pocket parks, and plazas.

+Policy CC 1-10: Encourage and support increased nighttime hours of operation for restaurants, retail centers, commercial hubs, and similar uses in order to enhance community vibrancy, without adversely impacting the tranquility of residential neighborhoods.

+Policy CC 1-11: Encourage and support the inclusion of public and quasi-public spaces in new developments by offering incentives such as increased densities or decreased height/setback restrictions, where feasible and compatible with the surrounding neighborhoods.

-Policy CC 1-12: Require new residential development to be consistent with the small town character of Sebastopol.
+Policy CC 1-12: Require the design of new residential development to be consistent with the City's design guidelines, to ensure that new development contributes to the small town character of Sebastopol.